Sukhani13/Quizzer/README.md

-# first_app
+# Quizzer

-A new Flutter project.
+A simple quiz app made with Flutter

 ## Getting Started